Moccasin Bill Perkins: Marriage and family

 Perkins married Mary Ann Hart in Missouri about 1858.
 His wife, born about 1839 in Pennsylvania, was 19 at the time of their marriage.
-They lived with their first four daughters in Bourbon County, Kansas in 1875.
+They lived with their first four daughters in Bourbon County, Kansas, in 1875.
 Perkins was a widower and a rancher in 1880, living in Texas Creek and Ula, Colorado.
 In 1885, he was living in Costilla, Colorado.

 Their children were: Elenora (born about 1860), Rosa (born about 1864), Mary (born about 1866), Martha (born about 1873), Maggie (born about 1873), Willie (born about 1880) and Almeda (born about 1880).
 Willie and Almeda were twins.
 Mary and his daughter Martha were not on the 1880 census.
 Over the course of their marriage, they had six daughters and four sons.

 He played the fiddle at local dances in Colorado.

 Frontiersman and miner

 Perkins, a 200 lb man who was 6 ft 7+1/4 in tall in his boots, settled in western Missouri.
 He built a cabin and was married.
 He and his wife had sons and daughters.
 Perkins hunted deer and trapped animals.
 He was also a farmer.

-While living at Fort Scott in western Kansas, he built a house for his family and farmed.
-Working as a government scout, he went west into what is now Fremont County, Colorado to watch the movements of Native Americans beginning in 1860.
+While living at Fort Scott in eastern Kansas, he built a house for his family and farmed.
+Working as a government scout, he went west into what is now Fremont County, Colorado, to watch the movements of Native Americans beginning in 1860.
 He was among the first Anglo-Americans to locate in the area.
 He was also a government scout during the American Civil War, working out of Fort Scott.
 During skirmishes with Plains Native Americans, Perkins sustained numerous wounds from arrows.
 He claimed that he was so large that he made an easy target.

 In 1865, he mined at what is now Cripple Creek near Pikes Peak.
 He dug a lot of prospect holes there.
-In 1868, he went to Rosita, Colorado where he mined and hunted.
+In 1868, he went to Rosita, Colorado, where he mined and hunted.
 He and his companions mined above the timberline.
 When their provisions were low, the other men left Perkins to guard the claim and set out for supplies but did not return.
 After he ran out of food, Perkins set out during a bad snowstorm for the town of Rosita.
 He wore a pair of thin moccasins which became frozen to his feet.
 Unable to get the moccasins off without damaging his frost-bitten feet, he encased his feet in larger moccasins and waited until his feet healed.
 This is how he received the soubriquet of Moccasin Bill.